hecs/jsx-real-dom/README.md

 Features:

+-   Less than 0.5kb
 -   Event binding
 -   Fragment
 -   Refs: use getRefs(fragment) to get an object with refs.
 Look in /examples for more detailed info.
 -   Attribute and Property support (example: class/className and for/htmlFor works)
 -   SVG support for most cases.
 Always sets namespace 'http://www.w3.org/2000/svg'.
 JSX containing SVG needs to be in a separate files and that file needs to import a separate h-function.

 Do not have: